MystenLabs/walrus-docs/docs/usage/client-cli.md

-Additional information such as encoding parameters and sizes, BFT system information, and information on the storage nodes in the current and (if already selected) the next committee, including their node IDs and stake and shard distribution can be viewed with the `--dev` argument:
+Additional information such as encoding parameters and sizes, BFT system information, and information on the storage nodes in the current and (if already selected) the next committee, including their node IDs and stake and shard distribution can be viewed with various subcommands, see `walrus info --help` for details.
+Note that the previous `--dev` option has been replaced by the `all` subcommand.

-`walrus info --dev`.
+The health of storage nodes can be checked with the `walrus health` command.
+This command takes different options to select the nodes to check (see `walrus health --help` for details).
+For example, `walrus health --committee` checks the status of all current committee members.

 ## Storing blobs